• Give

 About

-Kristina Roque dedicated the last 13 years to being a volunteer in the Chicago Public School system.
+Kristina R. dedicated the last 13 years to being a volunteer in the Chicago Public School system.
 She has made a profound impact in CPS by serving on the Local School Council for 6 years and is a founding Board member of a non-for-profit Parents & Teachers Organization.
 An advocate for both the Fine Arts and Dual Language Programs, her efforts have increased parent involvement in schools, raised funds to provide teacher grants and improved communication among parents, teachers and administration.

 Finance Manager

-Makiko Yamauchi
+Makiko Y.

-Makiko Yamauchi
+Makiko Y.

 • Crossroad Fund's